trytoolchest/toolchest-client-python/docs/docs/getting-started/using-files.md

 Local files are the most intuitive: you just pass normal paths directly to Toolchest.
 In the background, the files are transferred to and from the cloud.

-`inputs` takes file or directory path(s).
+`inputs` takes file and/or directory path(s).

-`output_path` takes a directory.
+`output_path` takes a path to a directory.
 Output files are written in this directory.

 ### Local directory inputs
 If a directory is passed, all files within the directory are used as input.
 Directory structure will be destroyed unless